-For the pillows, I selected Surfside Indigo and Finley Night in 20 inch size.
-To me, the difference in pattern and scale, as well as the contrast in colour to the wall, makes them the perfect choice for this area.
+To me, the difference in pattern and scale (stripes and arrows), as well as the contrast in colour to the wall, makes them the perfect choice for this area.

 Both pillows also work with the colours and decor we have throughout our main floor, including our living room area rug.
 The background of the lighter pillow is a beautiful soft white similar to our trim and ceiling colour.

 The pillows do a great job of softening the space and making the awkward wall near our entrance (to the right) feel more welcoming.
 Agree?

 To make the pillows look full, I suggest using a good quality down insert that’s one size up.
 I used 22 inch pillow inserts from Pottery Barn that I already had on hand.